characterma/canton-target-sentiment/README.md

 - Prediction Entropy: "prediction_entropy"
 - Least Confidence: "least_confidence"
 - Breaking Ties: "breaking_ties"
-- Contrastive Active Learning(CAL): "cal"
+- Contrastive Active Learning(CAL): "cal" (It is required to use <cls> embedding, therefore the training model need to contain a BERT pre-train model)
-- Coreset: "coreset"
+- Coreset: "coreset" (It is required to use <cls> embedding, therefore the training model need to contain a BERT pre-train model)
 - Random Sample: "random_sample"